tkiat/my-writings-public/blog/software/firmware/coreboot-from-libreboot.md

 ### Compilation

 You need to compile the cross compiler.
-The compilation might take long time so I strongly recommend you to perform this step first, then proceed to the next step while it is compiling.
+The compilation might take long time so I strongly recommend you to perform this step first and then proceed to the next step while it is compiling.
 If you are on AMD64, do this

 ```bash
 $ make crossgcc-i386 CPUS=2